HP-Gong/hp-barcode-lettersize/README.txt

 == Description ==

 The purpose of the Barcode Letter-Size plugin is to create barcodes to identify/match your products.

-The Barcode Letter-Size plugin can display 48 barcode(s) on Firefox, Chrome and Opera (except Mircosoft Edge which display 60 barcodes) per print page

-When you scan the barcode(s) (10 designs), the SKU will appear.

 == Installation ==